SFe-Team-was-taken/SFe/README.md

 ### When will the specification become available?

-We will release the specification, when it's done.
+We will release the specification when it's done.
 In the meanwhile, we will regularly release drafts of the SFe specification.

 ### Why does the specification not include everything?